gruntwork-io/terraform-google-sql/examples/postgres-replicas/README.md

-# MySQL Cloud SQL Replica Example
+# PostgreSQL Cloud SQL HA Example

-This folder contains an example of how to use the [MySQL module](/modules/mysql) to create a [Google Cloud SQL](https://cloud.google.com/sql/)
+This folder contains an example of how to use the [Cloud SQL module](/modules/cloud-sql) to create a [High Availability](https://cloud.google.com/sql/docs/postgres/high-availability) [Google Cloud SQL](https://cloud.google.com/sql/)
-[MySQL](https://cloud.google.com/sql/docs/mysql/) database cluster with a public IP and failover and read replicas.
+[PostgreSQL](https://cloud.google.com/sql/docs/postgres/) database cluster with a public IP and a read replica.

 ## How do you run this example?